All articles

 How to choose

 The real decision in KL is view versus location.
-The Park Hyatt and Grand Hyatt both trade on the Petronas Towers panorama, but only the Grand Hyatt puts you within walking distance of KLCC's restaurants and malls — the Park Hyatt's height comes with genuine distance from the action.
-For a first visit built around reliability, the Four Seasons is the safe, correct answer.
+The Park Hyatt and Grand Hyatt both trade on the Petronas Towers panorama, but only the Grand Hyatt puts you within walking distance of KLCC's restaurants and malls — the Park Hyatt's height comes with real distance from the action.
+For a first visit built around reliability, the Four Seasons is the default answer.
 For the Golden Triangle's restaurant and nightlife scene, choose between the Ritz-Carlton's consistency and the W's design energy.
 And if the Mandarin Oriental's view tempts you, book it with your expectations reset to its current price point rather than its history.

 More from the Malaysia series: Start with The Needful Guide to Malaysia for the full region-by-region picture, or continue to The Best Hotels in Penang & George Town and The Best Hotels in Langkawi.